The Laptop Program Pilot Phase

 Fall Semester 1998 - Spring Semester 2002

-Prior to fall 1998, the College of Engineering and Science worked diligently to bring about Clemson University's laptop program pilot.
+Prior to fall 1998, the College of Engineering, Computing and Applied Sciences worked diligently to bring about Clemson University's laptop program pilot.
 Led by Associate Dean Stephen Melsheimer and mathematics Professor William Moss, a committee of administrators and faculty planned and implemented the pilot that began fall semester 1998.

 Preparations included renovations to classrooms, selection of a course management system, selection of the laptop students in the pilot would purchase, and selection and training of faculty members who would teach the pilot laptop courses.
 An Innovation in Teaching Grant awarded by then Provost Stephan Rogers made possible the renovations, laptop purchases for faculty, training, support structure, and other necessary components.
 (For more information on the planning phase, contact Prof. Moss.
 For more information on the pilot and early years of laptop support, contact Laurie Sherrod or see her section of Extending Classrooms Over Electronic Bridges.)